sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 "...who?"
 Sans raised a non-existent eyebrow.

 Hat Kid watched him for a moment, thinking.
 Then she snapped her fingers.
 "Oh, no, the one you were going to town on isn't with me.
 Mu's my space travelling partner.
 We're trying to find a way to fix the multiverse.
-And we encountered this rift's signature and we Tempus travellers have an obligation to fix them when we encounter them."
+And we encountered this time rift's signature and we Tempus travellers have an obligation to fix them when we encounter them."

 He stared blankly at her. "... you got some imagination, kiddo."
 Sans paused, and looked around him at the space around him.

 The world which contained this 'time rift' felt very... abstract.
 As opposed to the confines and constant walls of the Underground, the reality around this tower of crystallized blocks was almost endless, an empty, gently warping, shimmering space, almost as if this space were underwater.
 Up above them, far above, was a translucent plane that undulated and moved slowly, the light passing through from... something, casting its rays and shadows on everything.
 And off in the distance, he could see some massive creature just... casually floating about in this realm - not hostile, but perhaps not friendly.
 Just... there.
+Unconcerned with the sapient beings traversing its realm.

 This wasn't always here, hidden behind the pillars of the Judgement Hall, was it?